LA Gear: Designs

 Catapult: The LA Gear equivalent of Air Jordans, a high-end basketball shoe and training shoe line.
 The original spokesman for the line was Karl Malone.

 Regulator: The inflatable shoe craze of the early 1990s spawned this shoe, LA Gear's answer to the Reebok Pump.
 The shoe featured a large pumping button on the tongue (larger than the Reebok Pump's) and a switch on top that deflated the shoe when pushed to the right.

 LA Lights: One of LA Gear's most successful lines, which came out in 1992.
 LA Gear launched its kids line of LA Lights at Foot Locker and Kids Foot Locker at $50 retail.
 LA Gear was selling over 5 million pairs of Kids "LA Lights" per year in the 1990s despite other brands selling lighted technology in the lower distribution channels.
 Light technology for kids has been one of the most successful launches in the athletic shoe industry with over 100 million pairs sold in all distribution channels.
 The shoes were also used as survival gear to locate stranded individuals and children during blizzards, leading to increased demand prior to storms.

 LA Tech: In 1992 LA Gear began marketing "Light Gear" CrossRunner shoes with red LED lights in the heels, and once a wearer's heel hit the ground the lights would light up and continue to do so with every step.
 LA Gear went further in 1993 by introducing the Leap Gear line of performance basketball shoes, which would light up when the player would jump off the ground.
 The program's success led to an exclusive national television advertising campaign with over 2000 doors at Foot Locker Inc.

 Flak: A brand similar to popular Nike and Adidas products during the mid-1990s.

-Although de-emphasized, LA Gear continued to market shoes towards women, such as the Dancer line, a high-top shoe similar to the Reebok Freestyle in design, and Street Shots, featuring both high and low top sneakers sold primarily in white with silver trim.
+Although de-emphasized, LA Gear continued to market shoes to women, such as the Dancer line, a high-top shoe similar to the Reebok Freestyle in design, and Street Shots, featuring both high and low top sneakers sold primarily in white with silver trim.
 Other popular lines included Brats, Boots, and Street Dancers for men.

-As part of this change LA Gear changed their logo for their women's line, using a gray diamond shape with the company name inside it.
+As part of the change LA Gear created a logo for its women's line, using a gray diamond shape with the company name inside it.